How long will my COVID-19 vaccine last?

 SIOUX FALLS, S.D.
-(Nexstar Media Wire) – Governments and businesses across the country are creating incentives to get more people vaccinated against COVID-19.
-Here in South Dakota, less than 50 percent of people 12 and older have completed their vaccinations.

-It’s been about six months since the COVID-19 vaccine roll-out began and you may be wondering how long you’ll be protected.
+(KELO) – As governments and businesses across the country create incentives to get more people vaccinated against COVID-19, you may be wondering how long you’ll be protected as the U.S. vaccine rollout nears the six-month mark.

-“Something that’s being pushed so hard to get, that we can’t have the choice, you know, we want our kids not to have to put as many outside toxins into our bodies, you know?
-And so we probably would not be on board with doing something like that,” Linsey Fasold, visiting South Dakota from North Carolina, said.

-“I think that there’s an influenza vaccine that we take every year, I don’t see why we can’t have a booster shot every six to twelve months as part of our normal healthcare.
-I’d be fine with that,” Jessica Simms, visiting South Dakota from Washington, D.C., said.

-Dr. Mike Wilde with Sanford Health says we might not need to worry about booster shots or at least not anytime soon.
+Dr. Mike Wilde with Sanford Health in South Dakota says we might not need to worry about booster shots or at least not any time soon.

-“Studies looking at our immune system, looking at our immune system and the response to the vaccine, or natural infection, are showing prolonged, the theory of prolonged immunity,” Wilde, Vice-president medical officer for Sanford Health, said.
+“Studies looking at our immune system, looking at our immune system and the response to the vaccine, or natural infection, are showing [evidence of] the theory of prolonged immunity,” Wilde said.
 “So, we’re optimistic that, for the foreseeable future, we will not need a re-vaccine or a booster, but of course, that’s always subject to change as well.”

 That includes protection against the different variations of the virus as well.